pintonos/xsDeepFwFM/README.md

 - Knowledge Distillation

 Evaluation on the Criteo dataset and the Twitter dataset given by the RecSys 2020 Challenge.

-This repository is part of my master thesis.

 ## Results